gtm7712/team-project-d-2191-swen-261-11-d/docs/DesignDoc.md

 > and appear in the generated PDF in italics._

 ## Team Information
-* Team name: TEAMNAME
+* Team name: Team D
 * Team members
+  * Brandon Chen
-  * MEMBER1
+  * Giovanni Melchionne
-  * MEMBER2
+  * Kris Schnupp
-  * MEMBER3
+  * Johnny Puskar
-  * MEMBER4
+  * Kyle Collins

 ## Executive Summary

-This is a summary of the project.
+Web Checkers is a online, multiplayer web app that allows users to play checkers with one another.
+Users can sign in with a desired username and play against friends and strangers.

 ### Purpose
-> _Provide a very brief statement about the project and the most
-> important user group and user goals._
+Provide a way for users to play checkers with their friends.
+The target user base would be all checkers lovers.

 ### Glossary and Acronyms
 > _Provide a table of terms and acronyms._